andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/07-redwood.md

 living on this continent millennia before "America" was even a concept.

-Mann's overall thesis attempts to debunk what William Denevan, professor of Geography at Wisconsin-Madison, called the
+Mann's overall thesis attempts to debunk what William Denevan, professor of Geography at Wisconsin-Madison, termed the
-"<a href="https://www.jstor.org/stable/2563351" target="_blank" rel="noopener noreferrer">pristine myth</a>" in 1992.
+"<a href="https://www.jstor.org/stable/2563351" target="_blank" rel="noopener noreferrer">pristine myth</a>".
 This
 belief, contrived by nineteenth-century romanticist writers and artists, stated that the continents of the Western Hemisphere at the time of Columbus were an edenic wilderness, untrammeled by the hands of man.
 Mann presents scholarship